jib1337/writeups_public/HackTheBox/HTB_Blackfield/README.md

 SeCreateSymbolicLinkPrivilege           0:35 (0x0:0x23)
 SeDelegateSessionUserImpersonatePrivilege               0:36 (0x0:0x24)
 ````
 This seems like a lot of privileges given to this account, in particular some ones that catch my eye are "SeTrustedCredManAccessPrivilege" and "SeAuditPrivilege".
-As this accuont is named support it would be understandable for it to have some increased control over other accounts in the domain.
-Using RPC client, it might be possible to reset or change the password of a domain account to get access to that account.
+As this account is named support it would be understandable for it to have some increased control over other accounts in the domain.
+Using RPCclient, it might be possible to reset or change the password of a domain account to get access to that account.

 ### 5. Access another account
 Reference: https://malicious.link/post/2017/reset-ad-user-password-with-linux/